-TLDR: Unopened classic varieties of mead can last for more than 5 years.
-Lighter types of mead are in their best form until the best before date.
+TLDR: Unopened classic varieties of mead can last for more than five years.
+Lighter types of mead are in their best form until the best-before date.

-Let us find out the signs that indicate that your mead has is spoiled, the best ways to store it, and how long it can last.
+Let us find out the signs indicating that your mead is spoiled, the best ways to store it, and how long it can last.